Discover Silver Creek Pre-School

 A smaller staff-to-children ratio allows for individualized programming for every child in the group setting.
 There is an opportunity in this reversely integrated setting for children with special needs to take the lead, promoting self-reliance and self-esteem.
 The emphasis on functional independence facilitates increased participation in the home and community.

-It is Silver Creek’s philosophy that integrated therapy and education that leads to successful inclusion.
+It is Silver Creek’s philosophy that integrated therapy and education leads to successful inclusion.

 Empower children to inspire themselves and others.